eshwen/SemivisibleJets/README.md

 - Tidy up new FullSim Condor chain and make nicer.
 See if I can incorporate gridpack generation and LHE splitting into it somehow (even as separate steps, but organised).
 - Streamline different versions of FullSim chain (mainly, make running locally less cumbersome/remove altogether and just use Condor)
-- See if I can add resubmission support for Condor FullSim chain.
-Loop over output and if nanoAOD file doesn't exist for certain seed, resubmit condor job file for that seed?
 - Finish the CRAB submission chain?
 - Change gen fragment such that the dark meson can decay into each type of SM quark.
 Would need to figure out how to distribute remaining branching fraction (1-r_inv) amongst the decays.
 - Change gen fragment such that there's hadronisation to two dark mesons (so n_f = 2 makes sense), with one species decaying invisibly and one to SM quarks.
 But would need to figure out how to implement r_inv such that the proportion of invisibly decaying dark mesons = r_inv.